This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 1. In the left part of the Configuration page, click on the tab that corresponds to the needed category, for example here click on the XML generation category tab:

-Figure 4 - 13: Selecting a category tab on Configuration pagee
+Figure 4 - 13: Selecting a category tab in the left panel on Config page

-The corresponding properties are displayed on the right part of the page:
+The corresponding properties are displayed in the main area of the page:

-Figure 4 - 14: Category properties on the right
+Figure 4 - 14: Category properties in the main area

-The next procedure explains how to access to the advanced properties of a category.
+The next procedure explains how to access the advanced properties of a category.

 To access the advanced properties of a configuration category